-Shirin has over 20 years of leadership experience in the Canadian and International not-for-profit organizations focussing on Social Enterprise.
-She has Master’s degree in Public Policy Administration and Law from York University, Master’s degree in Educational leadership from Mumbai University in India and a Post degree diploma in Not-for-Profit Management from University of Western Ontario.
+Shirin has over 20 years of leadership experience in the Canadian and international non-profit sectors.
+She holds a master’s degree in public policy, administration and law from York University as well as a master’s degree in educational leadership from Mumbai University.
+She also holds a post-graduate diploma in non-for-profit management from the University of Western Ontario.

-She is CEO of Canadian Educational Opportunities Corporation and has served two terms as a national board of director for Aga Khan Education Services, in India, playing an active role in enhancement of primary education programs funded by European Union.
+Shirin in the CEO of GrantX Inc and served two terms as a national board of director for Aga Khan Education Services in India, where she played an active role in enhancing the primary education program funded by the European Union

 Zatoon is retired senior artist who was employed by the North York Board of Education, as a first teacher in special education and later as a teacher of gifted children.
 She also served as an adjunct professor at York University’s Faculty of Education for 8 years where she supervised the teacher interns in math and science education.
 In 1991, she was seconded to York University as a full time associate professor in math education.
 At McGill University for four years, she taught summer courses in gifted education to graduate students and teachers from all provinces in Canada.

 Zatoon was always a strong advocate for women’s issues such as, equity in the workforce, elimination of math anxiety in females, and empowering women to enter the science, mathematics and engineering fields